darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

   * = {similar triangles}
   * BA < EA ∨ CA < EA

-# next read through, draw some examples.

 ![a.16](a.16.png)

 Let me check.
-Will you check wether I have made an error.
+Will you check wether I have made an error?
 Yes.
 A, AB.
+[Audience member says something] ...
 Ehh, this does not hold because the space is finite.
 But I did make an error.
 I did make an error.
 I did make an **error**.
 Yes, yes, yes.
 There is a one bit rabbit in this proof.
 And I made the wrong choice, I chose, the line, but I shouldn't do that. [*Erases picture a.16*].
 Here we go.
 This by the way was very instructive and I leave it that way.
 But, [*Erases the repeatable statement in the program, "q, E := ..." *]

 ![b.33](b.33.png)